RCHG/rchg.github.io/_posts/2015-10-27-C-in-Fortran.md

 > Here I described the inter-operability between C and Fortran.

 **Common terminology**
 The global framework to call methods/functions from one language in other is named: *foreign function interface (FFI)*, and the process *binding*.
+Nowadays, this is a commom procedure to use libraries that we need but are not yet developed for our prefered language.
 {:.smallblock}

-The interoperability is possible in Fortran 2003 as it incorporates an specific module called ISO_C_BINDING that ensures a correct use of the C intrinsic types.
+The interoperability is possible in Fortran 2003 as it incorporates an specific module called **ISO_C_BINDING** that ensures a correct use of the C intrinsic types.

-Also we can have a interoperability of derived types:
+Also we can have a interoperability of *derived types*:

 {% highlight fortran %}
 use iso_c_binding